ros2web/ros2web/README.md

 ## Overview

-The ros2web is software that forwards HTTP requests to ROS2 packages.
-It facilitates the integration of web applications with ROS2 by allowing HTTP requests to be processed by ROS2 packages.
+`ros2web` is software that forwards HTTP requests to ROS2 packages, facilitating the integration of web applications with ROS2 by enabling HTTP requests to be processed by ROS2 packages.

 ```text